BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Increased discharge

-This clear discharge might seem weird, but it’s normal and has an important purpose: to protect your vagina from infection.
+This clear discharge might seem weird, but it’s normal and serves an important purpose: to protect your vagina from infection.
 But if you have yellow, greenish, pink or brown discharge during pregnancy week 12, call your doctor right away.
-Those colors could be a sign of infection or even miscarriage.
+Those colors could be a sign of infection or complication.

 Spotting

 Spotting or bleeding during pregnancy at 12 weeks could be worrisome—or it could be nothing at all.
 For example, your cervix is more sensitive during pregnancy, so simply having sex could cause light bleeding that’s harmless.
-If you’re spotting or bleeding, definitely tell your doctor.
-If the bleeding is accompanied by cramping or the flow is heavy, it’s an urgent call.
+Regardless, if you’re spotting or bleeding, definitely tell your doctor.
+If the bleeding is accompanied by cramping or the flow is heavy, reach out right away.

 Headaches